simonekranawetter/hello-real-world/100daysofcode.md

 (ヘ･_･)ヘ┳━┳

 Also learned about a new [commit message style](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) today that I quite liked, so I might as well use it from now on.

+## Day 18 (11th of June 2022)

+Sitting here past midnight figuring out how to get the gitattributes set up to make the line endings work.
+It was literally one line of code.
+Also, turns out, we didn't install typescript in the project.
+Insane.
+Just insane.
+And I learned a new vim thing that blew my mind.
+I need more vim in my life.